v11580/nibbler-Dark-Mode/README.md

 2) Download our source code (green button above).

-3)  Copy the files in our src directory and paste them in Nibbler's (your intallation's) app directory.
+3)  Copy the files in our src directory (download 2) and paste them in Nibbler's (your intallation's) app directory.

 Some Windows and Linux standalone releases are uploaded to the [Releases](https://github.com/rooklift/nibbler/releases) section from time to time.